jayallen/mt-plugin-configassistant/README.md

 _**Note to Melody users:** This plugin's functionality is already core in Melody so separate installation is neither required nor advisable._

-This plugin is allows theme and plugin developers to easily surface a form within Movable Type for configuring their theme/plugin.
+This plugin allows theme and plugin developers to easily surface a form within Movable Type for configuring their theme/plugin.
 In addition, it allows theme and plugin developers to define template tags by which they can access the values entered in by their users directly within their templates.